criblio/appscope/website/src/pages/docs/cli-using.md

 #### Attaching by Process ID

-In this example, we grep for process IDs of `cribl` (LogStream) processes, then attach to a process of interest:
+In this example, we grep for process IDs of `cribl` (Cribl Stream) processes, then attach to a process of interest:

 ```
 $ ps -ef | grep cribl